raygj/consul-content/docker/readme.md

 ## Goal

-Join Consul clients running in Docker to a non-Docker Consul server
+Join Consul clients running in Docker to a non-Docker Consul instance to show how the Consul Agent can be injected into a container, register services, and perform health checks.

 [official learn.hashicorp guide](https://learn.hashicorp.com/consul/day-0/containers-guide)

 ## Environment

-Single CentOS 7 host, running Consul and Docker
+Single CentOS 7 VM, running single-node Consul server and Docker

 ### Terraform Bootstrap

-Terraform code with bootstrap script to prepare CentOS and install Consul service
+Terraform code with bootstrap script to prepare CentOS and install single-node Consul server

 ## Steps